Visiting Scotland from other parts of the UK

 You can now travel around Scotland and stay overnight.

 There are some exceptions if an area of Scotland is at level 3 - you shouldn't enter or leave this area for a holiday.

 Visiting Scotland from Overseas

-These rules apply even to those who land in another part of the UK, and travel on by other means to Scotland.
+Every visitor needs to provide their journey and contact details.
+This applies to those who land in another part of the UK, and travel on by other means to Scotland.